exercism/c/exercises/practice/pangram/.approaches/introduction.md

 # Introduction

 There are many ways to solve Pangram.
-One approach is to use a bitfield to keep track of used letters.
+One approach is to use a bit field to keep track of used letters.

 ## General guidance

 The key to solving Pangram is determining if all of the letters in the English alphabet are in the string being tested.
 The occurrence of either the letter `a` or the letter `A` would count as the same letter.

-## Approach: Bitfield
+## Approach: Bit field

 **pangram.h**
 ```c